Lonely Women: Cast

 The show's main characters were Fifth Avenue model Marilyn Larimore (played by Betty Lou Gerson) and lovesick secretary Judith Clark (played by Barbara Luddy).
-Although the cast was originally all-female, men were added later."
+Although the cast was originally all-female, men were added later.
 Additional characters and the actor or actress who played the part were as follows:

+Production

+Guilbert Gibbons was the director.
+When the show started, it replaced Arnold Grimm's Daughter.